 - High-Level Risks (Threats & Opportunities)

-These steps can greatly improve focus, understanding, and alignment of your team and stakeholders.
+These elements can greatly improve focus, understanding, and alignment of your team and stakeholders.

 Here is a suggested syntax for goals: Verb -> Focus -> Target -> Deadline.
 For example: "Increase profits by 5% before the end of the year."
 Using this syntax ensures consistency in your goals and helps to ensure that your goals are specific and measurable.